 3. Long-term Care and Other Insurance Products

 Many insurance products are designed to protect your law practice, provide relief in case of business or personal emergency, and prepare you for the future.
 The idea of insurance is to provide peace of mind and protect the assets you spend a lifetime building.
 We are living longer, and health care costs are growing.
-The Alzheimer’s Association estimates the cost for end-of-life care in 2019 ranged between $233,000 and $367,000.
 While health and disability insurance won’t cover long-term care, there is a special insurance product designed just for such needs: long-term care insurance.

 When thinking about the right time to purchase insurance, will you ever be younger and healthier than you are today?